Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 For $\S^2$, we have

 For $\D^2$ we have

-where here $\Cal$ denotes the extension of the Calabi homomorphism mentioned above that we established in \cite{CGHMSS21}; one expects the inclusion of $\Hameo$ into $\FHomeo$ to be proper by the arguments in \cite{Bu22}.
+where here $\Cal$ denotes the extension of the Calabi homomorphism mentioned above that we established in \cite[Thm.
+1.4]{CGHMSS21}; one expects the inclusion of $\Hameo$ into $\FHomeo$ to be proper by the arguments in \cite{Bu22}.

 Our work here shows that the left most inclusions are proper, by constructing an explicit normal subgroup, and that $[G,G]$ is simple.
-The normal subgroup we construct to show properness does contain $[G,G]$, but we do not know if this inclusion is proper.
+The normal subgroups we construct to show properness, denoted by $N(\S^2)$ and $N(\D^2)$ respectively, do contain $[G,G]$, but we do not know if this inclusion is proper.
+As a result, for $\S^2$, we have